By Linda Raftree, Nicola Harford and Anastasia Mirzoyants

 Sharing learning at the European Evaluation Society Conference

-In June 2022 iMedia attended the European Evaluation Society (EES) Conference in Copenhagen to share findings from our ongoing research into Monitoring and Evaluation (M&E) of Digital SBCC approaches.
-We were joined by Shujaaz, a social venture working with East African youth aged 15-24.
+In June 2022 iMedia attended the European Evaluation Society (EES) Conference in Copenhagen to share findings from our ongoing research into Monitoring, Evaluation, Research and Learning (MERL) of Digital SBCC approaches.
+We were joined by Shujaaz Inc, a network of social ventures working with East African youth aged 15-24.
 This session and the insights shared therein built on what we learned during our 2021 EES session.

-Shujaaz’ goal is to break down barriers that hold young people back and inspire them to transform and improve their own futures as well as those of their communities.
-Shujaaz uses a holistic approach to SBCC, combining analogue and digital media, to address various aspects of young people lives in order to achieve wholesome, holistic change.
-A core element of its success is a comic reaching 7.7 million East Africans and a collection of social media channels that reach an additional 3 million young people.
+Shujaaz Inc’s goal is to break down barriers that hold young people back and inspire them to transform and improve their own futures as well as those of their communities.
+Shujaaz Inc uses a holistic approach to SBCC, combining analogue and digital media, to address a range of issues in young people lives in order to achieve wholesome, holistic change.
+A core element of its success is a trusted brand and relevant, authentic, relatable stories and role models delivered to 9.5 million East Africans through analogue (comic book and events) and digital channels (social media, WhatsApp, and its own platform, MESH).

-According to Anastasia Mirzoyants, Head of Knowledge and Learning at Shujaaz, the organisation’s research strategy routinely delivers rich, nuanced, actionable insights that inform the design and modification of its programmes.
-A formative methodology called GroundTruth uses a human centred development approach that includes “gamified experiences that allow young people to reveal rather than report the truth.”
-For example, Shujaaz conducts focus group discussions on WhatsApp and asks youth to share emojis describing their most recent relationship.
+Shujaaz in-house research tem has developed an innovative research strategy, which routinely delivers rich, nuanced, actionable insights to inform the content and delivery of SBCC campaigns.
+A formative mixed method research methodology called GroundTruth uses human centred design and participatory research approaches and includes gamified experiences that allow young people to reveal rather than report the truth about their knowledge, attitudes, norms and behaviours related to a particular issue or topic.
+One example of a GroundTruth activity, which works very well in digital research (such as WhatsApp focus group discussions (FGDs)) requires participants to share emojis describing their most recent relationship.
 The emojis serve as an entry point to probing topics and trigger points related to relationships.

-By keeping close touch with its audience through multiple engagement strategies, Shujaaz is able to incorporate SBCC elements into its work that rapidly respond to current events and to shifts in how young people are feeling or thinking, and to adjust and alter topics, storylines, and messages that its characters are addressing.
+By keeping close touch with its audience through multiple Player-First (i.e., user-centred) engagement strategies, Shujaaz can incorporate SBCC elements into all its interactions with the audience and thus is able to rapidly respond to shifts in how young East Africans are thinking, feeling and acting, caused by changes in their context – such as political and economic events.
+This agility and connectedness contribute to Shujaaz ability to adjust and alter the topics, storylines and messages that its characters are addressing.

-This is just one example of many possible methods.
-As we shared in our session, in 2021, iMedia conducted research on how digital SBC organisations are approaching M&E, with an in-depth focus on four organisations (Shujaaz, Honey&Banana – Nigeria, C’est la Vie – West Africa, and Girl Effect India).
-We found that the organisations were using at least 25 different methods for achieving eight general M&E goals.
+This is just one example of many possible approaches to digitally enabled research and M&E. As we shared in our session, in 2021 iMedia conducted research on how digital SBC organisations are approaching M&E, with an in-depth focus on four organisations (Shujaaz Inc, Honey&Banana in Nigeria, C’est la Vie in West Africa, and Girl Effect India).
+We found that the organisations were using at least 25 different methods for achieving eight general learning goals.
 Interestingly, in the digital SBCC sphere, most organisations tend to blend their monitoring and evaluation with research and learning (which we refer to as “MERL”).

 Eight purposes of digital MERL from our 2021 research